How a rag rug Sweden becomes a souvenir

 Patchwork rugs with woven patterns

-Make Swedish souvenirs yourself - that's it
+Make souvenirs yourself - that's how it works

 If you yourself once in the patchwork Shop to come by Eva, then you can do that here and take home one of her carpets as a souvenir from Sweden: